2nd Arkansas Infantry Regiment (Confederate)

 The 2nd Arkansas Infantry (June 1, 1861 – May 26, 1865) was an army regiment of the Confederate Army during the American Civil War.
-The regiment was raised in May 1861 under Colonel Thomas C. Hindman.
+The regiment was raised in June 1861 under Colonel Thomas C. Hindman.
 It served throughout the war in the western theater, in the Confederate Army of Tennessee, seeing action in the Kentucky, Tennessee and Georgia campaigns.
 Following its depletion in numbers, the regiment was consolidated several times with other Arkansas regiments, finally merging in 1865 into the 1st Arkansas Consolidated Infantry Regiment.
 The regiment has no connection with the 2nd Regiment, Arkansas State Troops, which participated in the Battle of Wilson's Creek, and is also separate from the 2nd Arkansas Consolidated Infantry Regiment, which was formed in 1864 from remnants of regiments surrendered at Vicksburg and Port Hudson.

 Organization

-The regiment was organized at Helena, Arkansas, in the spring of 1861 at the expense of Thomas Carmichael Hindman, who had only recently resigned from the United States Congress with Arkansas's secession and the formation of the Confederate States of America.
+The regiment was organized at Helena, Arkansas, in the summer of 1861 at the expense of Thomas Carmichael Hindman, who had only recently resigned from the United States Congress with Arkansas's secession and the formation of the Confederate States of America.
+Hindman demonstrated his aggressive and militant spirit early in life.
 By June 1, 1861, Hindman had raised ten companies from eastern and central Arkansas which would eventually become known as the 2nd Arkansas Infantry Regiment.
-The regiment was composed primarily of men from the following counties:
+The Second Arkansas Infantry, formed in June 1861 by Thomas Hindman, was notable for being privately funded by Hindman himself, who paid to clothe and feed the troops when state support failed.
+The state was responsible for providing the arms for the unit.
+Ten companies were raised by June 1, with six at Helena and four at Pine Bluff (Jefferson County).
+The companies were from Phillips, Jefferson, Bradley, and Saline counties.The regiment was composed primarily of men from the following counties: